yanivefraim/yoshi/README.md

 Anyway, if you don't have a better alternative you can pass array with module names in this property.

+##### `wix.exports`

+If set, export the bundle as library. `wix.exports` is the name.

+Use this if you are writing a library and want to publish it as single file.
+Library will be exported with `UMD` format.

 ##Examples

 1. [React Fullstack Seed](https://github.com/wix/react-fullstack-seed)